 locally-grown fruits and vegetables.

-to a grant from the Ecology Center in Oakland.
-Kaweah Delta Health Care
+to a grant from the Ecology Center in Oakland awarded to Kaweah Delta

-program.
-The program matches customers’ federal nutrition assistance
+healthy food incentive program.
+The program matches customers’ federal

-benefits at farmers’ markets to empower low-income customers to
+nutrition assistance benefits at farmers’ markets to empower EBT

 Market Match can be used at the Dinuba Farmers’ Market, which takes

 place from 6-9 p.m. every Friday from June 14-Aug.
 2 at 289 S. L Street

 in downtown Dinuba.
 In addition to fresh fruits and vegetables, the market